 - You get early money: The revenue that you earn from your early adopters will help you offset some of the research and development costs for your new product, as well as be a good indicator that you are nearing a product-market fit.

 - You target the most lucrative market first: Early adopters are the perfect customers for any product.
-They are ready to buy your product at a high price, tolerate your bugs and imperfections, as well as actively provide you with valuable feedback.
+They are ready to buy your product at a high price, tolerate your bugs and imperfections, as well as actively provide you with valuable user feedback.

 - The challenge of selling something novel: When you are introducing an innovative technology or product to the market, it will not always be easy to convince your first customers that it is something valuable and worth the high price that you have set on it.